anze3db/blog/_posts/2013-02-24-crossplatform-games.md

 ---
 {% include JB/setup %}

-So you want to create a cross-platform game that works on all the major operating system and mobile as well?
+So you want to create a cross-platform game that works on all the major operating systems and mobile as well?
 Here are some of your options:

 2D Canvas
 ---------